 Our silk products are 100% pure ethical silk.

-We use a special type of silk that uses a different production method where no animals are harmed or killed.
+We use a special type of silk that uses a different production method where no insects are harmed or killed.

-Our thread is GOTS certified organic Egyptian cotton thread supplied from the worlds leading organic thread manufacturer.
+Our thread is certified organic Egyptian cotton thread supplied from the worlds leading organic thread manufacturer.

-Our elastic is GOTS Certified and sourced from a reputable supplier with 20 years of history based in London, United Kingdom.
+Our elastic is certified and sourced from a reputable supplier with 20 years of history based in London, United Kingdom.

-All zips are Oeko-Tex 100 certified as well as GOTS Certified, these are supplied from United Kingdom.
+All zips are Oeko-Tex 100 certified as well as certified organic, these are supplied from United Kingdom.

 Buttons used are made exclusively from Mother of Pearl, Coconut or Wood.
 They are sustainably sourced and supplied from United Kingdom.

-They are a small team based in Europe that love to develop new types of beautiful and luxurious organic and sustainable fabrics.
+They are a small team based in Europe that have a passion for developing new types of beautiful and luxurious organic and sustainable fabrics.

 Some of our fabrics are exclusively commissioned for Koziko London.